bbaassssiiee/lunchbox/README.txt

-# Ansible lunchbox is a short training.
+# lunchbox is a training about Ansible.

 # This is an example of an Ansible directory tree using best practices.

-# To launch the site in virtualbox
+# To launch the site you need 2 VMs in virtualbox, to prepare

-    vagrant up
+    vagrant init dockpack/centos6

-echo "The vault password is 'password'."

 # To run the provisioner
-    ansible-playbook --ask-vault-pass site.yml
+    ansible-playbook --ask-vault-pass vagrant.yml

+  "The vault password is 'password'."

-# To run the audit
+# To run the security audit against the DISA STIG benchmark
 		ansible-playbook audit.yml